nio-blocks/elcometer456/README.md

 Output
 ---------
-A signal containing the output reading of the gage in bytes.
+A signal containing the output reading of the gage (string) in mils.

 -------------------------------------------------------------------------------